An Achilles tendon rupture is when you tear the tissue that connects your calf muscle to your heel bone.

 It happens most often in the left leg.
 This may be because most people are right-handed which means that they ‘push off’ more frequently with the left foot when running. .

-If you rupture your Achilles tendon, you may hear a snapping or popping sound when it happens and will feel a sharp pain in your heel or the back of your leg.
+If you rupture your Achilles tendon, you may hear a snapping or popping sound when it happens.
+You will feel a sudden and sharp pain in your heel or calf (lower leg).
 It might feel like you have been kicked or hit in the back of your leg.
 You may also:

 Your doctor will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.
 Your doctor may ask you to do a series of movements or exercises to see how well you can move your lower leg.
 He or she may also examine your leg, heel and ankle and may squeeze your calf muscle to check the movement of your foot.

-If you need pain relief, you can take over-the-counter painkillers such as ibuprofen.
+If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 In all types of surgery, your surgeon will stitch the tendon together so it can heal.
-Each type of surgery has different risks – open surgery is less likely to injure one of the nerves in your leg for example, but has a higher risk of infection.
+Each type of surgery has different risks.
+Open surgery is less likely to injure one of the nerves in your leg for example, but has a higher risk of infection.
 Ask your surgeon to explain the risks in more detail.

 You can help to reduce your risk of an injury to your Achilles tendon by doing the following.

-Produced by Rebecca Canvin, Bupa Health Information Team, June 2012.
+Reviewed by Rachael Mayfield-Blake, Bupa Health Information Team, March 2014.